Skip to main content

 QUESTION # 6: If approved, will I get Medicare insurance?

-SSDI (Title 2) benefits comes with Medicare insurance after the 24 month waiting period.
+SSDI (Title 2) benefits come with Medicare insurance after the 24 month waiting period.
 The waiting periods begins the month you are first eligible for payment (5 months after your disability onset date).
-The total waiting period--from onset to eligibility--is 29 months.
+The total waiting period--from disability onset to eligibility--is 29 months for Medicare.

 QUESTION # 7: Can a lawyer speed up the application process?

-No. Social Security works at its own speed.
-A lawyer may prevent delays by meeting deadlines, correctly filing paperwork, etc. but he/she cannot make the US Government work any faster.
+No. Social Security is a federal government program that works at its own speed.
+A lawyer may prevent unnecessary delays by meeting deadlines, correctly filing paperwork, etc. but he/she cannot make the US Government work any faster.

 QUESTION # 8: Am I required to have a lawyer for Social Security appeals?